PyFilesystem/pyfilesystem/docs/getting_started.rst

 Getting Started
 ===============

 PyFilesystem is a Python-only module and can be installed with easy_install or by source.
-PyFilesystem is know to work on Linux, Mac and OSX.
+PyFilesystem is known to work on Linux, Mac and OSX.

 Installing
 ----------